School Board Policy 534 - Unpaid Meal Charges

 IV.
 Unpaid Meal Charges

 A. The school district will make reasonable efforts to communicate with families to resolve the matter of unpaid charges.
-Where appropriate, families may be encouraged to apply for free and reduced-price meals for their children.
+Where appropriate, families may be encouraged to apply for educational benefits for their children.

 B. The school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 Unpaid meal charges are designated as delinquent debt when payment is overdue, the debt is considered collectable, and efforts are being made to collect it.